May 30, 2024

 How to Move from an Operational to a Governance Board in 5 “Easy” Steps

-How to Move from an Operational to a Governance Board in 5 "Easy" StepsOne of my early professional jobs involved making hospital visits.
+One of my early professional jobs involved making hospital visits.
 One week at a new hospital, I rode the elevator to the second floor to visit a patient.
 After our meeting, I took the elevator to return to my car.

-Even though I thought I’d gone somewhere, I’d taken a rides to nowhere twice.
+I’d taken a ride to nowhere twice.

 Governance boards establish policies, select the CEO, and provide high-level fiduciary oversight.
-“They do not run programs, “reorganize the development office, micromanage events, suggest design concepts for brochures, and except for the CEO, make hiring decisions,” shares Vicki Pugh, Vice President for Development at Palm Beach Atlantic University.
+They do not run programs, reorganize the development office, micromanage events, suggest design concepts for brochures, and make hiring decision (except for the CEO) make hiring decisions, as Vicki Pugh, Vice President for Development at Palm Beach Atlantic University shares.

 pad and pen to Assign governance accountability1.
-Assign governance accountability
+Assign Governance Accountability

-Be careful here not to reduce the board accountability, watch this video for common errors.
+Be careful here not to reduce the board accountability.
+Watch this video for common errors.

 a hiker icon to remind board members that they are on a governance journey3.
-Remind your board of the governance destination
+Remind Your Board of the Governance Destination

 A clock to remind you that boards will do more governance if they aren't tired4.
-Be brief
+Be Brief

 Insist on short meetings.
 Exploring strategy is hard work.
 Long sessions tire people.
 Tired people get cranky.
 Cranky people dig into details, make poor decisions, and offend others.

 an evaluation marked governance excellent 5.
-Evaluate governance at each meeting
+Evaluate Governance at Each Meeting

 Pick one of the governance board behaviors above.
 Apply it to your next board meeting.